 Scholarship recipients are honored in the spring at the NLGJA New York Benefit, Headlines & Headliners.
 For more information see www.nlgja.org/headlines-headliners.

 About the National Lesbian & Gay Journalists Association

-NLGJA is an organization of journalists, news executives, media professionals, educators and students working from within the news industry to advance fair and accurate coverage of LGBT issues.
+NLGJA is an organization of journalists, media professionals, educators and students working from within the news industry to foster fair and accurate coverage of LGBT issues.
 NLGJA opposes all forms of workplace bias and provides professional development to its members.
-For more information, visit the NLGJA website at https://www.nlgja.org.
+For more information, visit www.nlgja.org.